 Your Power card has one of the strongest Acquiring methods in the game, and you should be looking to maximise it as much as possible.
 You have 2 cards in your Nation deck, so you might try to flip your Merchants card early.
-This will allow you to Acquire even more cards and to unlock the full power of Turkish Mercenaries.
+This will allow you to Acquire even more cards and to unlock the full power of Turkish Mercenaries to grab trade-based cards.
 You would love a few or cards to fuel the Great Mosque of Damascus.
 Exile cards liberally to ensure that the Market always has cards for you to Acquire on your turn.